Eye Eye Ian!!

 As can be seen by this image on a Queen Victorian penny.
 Those of us old enough to have spent old pennies (and not necessarily in the loo!) will remember that they were often so frequently handled over the decades that the image got rubbed away.
 But the image on this coin is so crisp by comparison.

-Two brave souls Liz R and TC did go to the site and thanks to Liz for her assitance, we weighed, counted 90% of the finds dug up from the ten test pits.(Thanks to Liz for her assistance.)
+Even so two brave souls Liz R and Terry went to the site where they weighed and counted 90% of the finds dug up from the ten test pits.(Thanks to Liz for her assistance.)